 - Interact with customers over the phone, email, or online chat in a professional manner.

 - Solicit sales, provide information about products and services, or handle complaints.

 - Work in an open-plan call center setting.

 Call center agents must have a clear and friendly telephone voice.
 They are front-line employees for a company and strongly influence how customers feel about it.

 Call Center Agent Salary

-The U.S. Bureau of Labor Statistics does not provide salary data specifically for call center agents, but it does for the very similar job of customer service representative.
-As with call center agents, customer service representatives' salaries vary according to geographical area, industry, and number of years on the job.
+The U.S. Bureau of Labor Statistics does not provide salary data specifically for call center agents, but it does for the similar job of customer service representative.
+As with customer service reps, call center agent salaries vary according to the geographical area, industry, and the number of years on the job.